 Pennsylvania has a rich industrial and manufacturing history, but offshoring and the relocation of large companies have reduced job opportunities.
 At the same time, the state economy has been slow to pivot, resulting in fewer jobs.

-Our analysis identified numerous shifts in U.S. migration patterns, with one exception: preferred moving times.
+Our analysis identified numerous shifts in U.S. migration trends, with one exception: preferred moving times.
 As a whole, Americans prefer to move during the summer months, with June the top choice, followed by July and May.
 End-of-week moves are also popular, as shown by Fridays being the preferred day to move, followed by Tuesdays and Wednesdays.
 The allure of a long weekend move — and minimal disruption to professional and personal routines — continues to be an appealing option to many Americans.

 Planning a long distance move can feel overwhelming, especially when you’re in the early stages.
 With a to-do list that seems to stretch on forever and countless decisions to make, you may not know where to start.
 Fortunately, our experienced team at Allied Van Lines is here to help.

-Regardless of whether you’re moving locally or planning a cross-country move to one of the top inbound states of 2024, the first step is to create a moving budget.
+Regardless of whether you’re moving locally or planning a cross-country move to one of the top inbound states of 2025, the first step is to create a moving budget.
 Moving costs can vary dramatically depending on a range of factors, including:

 If that seems like a lot to consider, don’t worry.
 Our knowledgeable Allied Van Lines relocation coordinators can help you create a moving budget and tailor a moving plan to suit your needs.
 Ready to get started?
 Contact your local Allied Van Lines today and request a free estimate, or check out our long-distance moving cost calculator.

+No matter where people are moving in the U.S., Allied Van Lines will always have you covered.
 At Allied, we know moving can come with some bumps in the road, even when you’re moving to your dream location.
 That’s why we’re here and committed to delivering exceptional moving services that allow you to enjoy the journey along the way.
 We’ve spent nearly a century tailoring our moving services and storage solutions to suit your needs.
-When you partner with our team, you can count on:
+Get in touch with a local Allied agent today to get started.

-Data was provided for all interstate moves that were loaded from January 1, 2016 to December 15, 2024.
-To maintain comparability with the time frame covered in 2024, only moves loaded by December 15 of each year were included.
+Data was provided for all interstate moves that were loaded from January 1, 2016 to December 15, 2025.
+To maintain comparability with the time frame covered in 2025, only moves loaded by December 15 of each year were included.

 Shannon Steinberg